 FAQ

-Traditional mac & cheese has some protein in it.
-A bit from the cheese, a bit from the pasta, and a bit more from the milk you add to make it really creamy.
-Since there isn't much protein in cheese or pasta, this dish isn't a great source of protein.
-That's why I add tofu to this protein mac and cheese.
+Traditional mac & cheese has about 10-17g protein in it, mostly from the milk you add to it.
+That's why I add tofu to this mac and cheese.
 Tofu is a good source of protein.
-It's easy to add and doesn't change the flavor of them mac & cheese.
+It also doesn't change the flavor much.

 - Tofu: Instant Pot Sweet Potato Soup